MaxFangX/calendar-analytics/README.md

 python manage.py runserver
 ```

-Finally, to live update the front-end when you make a change, run one of the following:
+Finally, to generate `.css` files from your `.scss` changes automatically, run one of the following:
 ```
 sass-watch
 sass --watch .